SAP-archive/teched2020-IIS360/exercises/ex6/README.md

 In this exercise, we will enhance the UI by adding annotations.
 For each exercise, you will make usage of the CDS compilers LSP support for annotation modelling.
 Alternatively, you can apply prepared code snippets.
-After applying new annotations, you can use Format Document (Shift+Alt+F) to format code for better readibility.
+After applying new annotations, you can use Format Document (Shift+Alt+F) to format code for better readability.

 ## Exercise 6.1 Adding a field group

 After completing these steps you will have added a new content section to the object page.\
 You will use annotation **FieldGroup** which represents a collection of different types of data fields.\
-The field group annotation definition with link to the different data field representation options can be found [here](https://github.com/SAP/odata-vocabularies/blob/master/vocabularies/UI.md#FieldGroupType).
+The field group annotation definition with the link to the different data field representation options can be found [here](https://github.com/SAP/odata-vocabularies/blob/master/vocabularies/UI.md#FieldGroupType).

 (1) In BAS Explorer, open file **app/annotations.cds**.

 ![](./images/image1.png)

-(2) Place cursor in section **'field group enhancement'**
+(2) Place cursor in the section **'field group enhancement'**

 ![](./images/image3.png)